Muse XR: Innovation, Creativity & Technology Collide

 SPOTLIGHT: Liz Rosenthal (UK - Virtual)

-State of XR: Games, Screens, and Hybrid Practice
+State of XR: Games, Films, and Hybrid Practice

 Immersive storytelling spans a vast creative spectrum, from cinematic VR and interactive film to story-driven games and mixed-reality installations.
 Some of the most exciting works blur the boundaries between narrative, play, and presence, challenging the conventions of any single medium.